bkfox/acerc110/README.md

-This project is a daemon to run an acer c110 pico-projector.
+This project is a daemon to run an acer c110 pico-projector on gnu/Linux (should run on other UNIX-like systems).
 Once compiled, you just need to run the c110d program.
 To know all options:

 	c110d --help